Paula Trickey

 Paula Trickey (born March 27, 1966) is an American actress.
 She is known for her role as Cory McNamara on the USA Network series Pacific Blue (1996–2000), and for her roles in a number of television films.

+Early life

+Trickey was born in Amarillo, Texas to Virginia (Demorest) and Harold Trickey, and raised in Tulsa, Oklahoma, where she attended East Central High School.

+While in high school, she appeared in local television commercials and began competing in pageants.
+In 1985, she was crowned Miss Oklahoma in the All-American Teen Pageant (a Miss USA production) only to lose in the finals to an unknown Halle Berry.